vanklompf/vanklompf.github.io/_posts/2020-12-06-prefetching.md

 <p align="center">
 <img src="/assets/images/2020-01-16-prefetching/image_cache.png" width="800">
 </p>
-This idea is based on the fact that data in most cases is accessed in a predictable manner and can be read ahead of time to cache.
+This idea is based on the fact that data in most cases is accessed predictably and can be read ahead of time to cache.
 The simplest case of predictability is continuous linear memory access, exactly as in our example.
-Any relatively modern CPU will notice that data is accessed in a linear manner and read a few consecutive lines of cache, to be available when needed.
+Any relatively modern CPU will notice that data is accessed linearly and read a few consecutive lines of cache, to be available when needed.
 This way in our example there will be almost no memory stalls (at least in theory).
 This process of reading data from RAM to cache, ahead of time is called prefetching.
 Predicting which cache line to read next is not limited to continuous access, it works well also for stride access where processing every Nth element in memory.
 There is much more into that topic, like multiple cache levels, cache policies, cache synchronization protocols but describing those details would be out of scope for this article.

 ## Practical examples
 ### Prefetching descriptors